-Its symptoms include high temperature, headache, coughing, mental confusion, diarrhea and muscle aches.
+Its signs include high temperature, headache, coughing, mental confusion, diarrhea and muscle aches.

 Humidifier fever/lung is one of the bacteria in illnesses.
 You can get it if you inhale vapors that have bacteria.

-So, if you don’t clean your unit, you will end up with colonized bacteria which when emitted with the mist causes fever, which is a viral lung inflammation.
+So, if you don’t clean your unit, you will end up with colonized bacteria.
+When emitted with the mist, they cause fever, which is a viral lung inflammation.

 Symptoms include fever, body aches, cough, chills, inflammation of the lung, shortness of breath and malaise.